Hyperbolic site percolation

 A percolation model $(\Om,\mu)$ is called \emph{invariant} if $\mu$ is invariant under the action of $\Aut(G)$.
 An invariant measure is called \emph{ergodic} if there exists an automorphism subgroup $\Ga$ acting quasi-transitively on $G$ such that $\mu(A)\in\{0,1\}$ for any $\Ga$-invariant event $A$.
 See, for example, \cite[Prop.\ 7.3]{LP}.
 It is standard that the product measure $\PP_p$ is ergodic if $G$ is infinite and quasi-transitive.

-Site and bond configurations induce \emph{open graphs} in the usual way, and we write $N$ for the number of infinite $1$-clusters, and $\ol N$ for the number of infinite $0$-clusters.
+Consider percolation on a graph $G=(V,E)$.
+A site or bond configuration $\om$ induces open and closed subgraphs of $G$ in the usual way, and we write $N$ ($=N_G(\om)$) for the number of infinite $1$-clusters, and $\ol N$ ($=\ol N_G(\om)$) for the number of infinite $0$-clusters.
 For site percolation on a graph $G$, we write $N_*$, $\ol N_*$ for the corresponding quantities on the matching graph $G_*$.
 A configuration is in one--one correspondence with the set of elements (vertices or edges, as appropriate) that are open in the configuration.

 Let $p\in [0,1]$.
 We endow $\Om_V$ with the product measure $\PP_p$ with density $p$.
 For $v\in V$, let $\theta_v(p)$ be the probability that $v$ lies in an infinite open cluster.
 It is standard that there exists $\pcs(G)\in(0,1]$ such that